xVice/MonkeyWebServer/README.md

 # MonkeyWebServer
 A Csharp WebServer powered by Monke.

-- Template Rendering.
+- Template Rendering using Scriban.
-- Json responses.
+- Json responses using NewtonsoftJson.
 - Easy routing.
 - cool dev errors.